noidexe/Enjin-Coin-Documentation/docs/metadata.md

 ## Hosting Metadata

 This guide will show you how to host JSON metadata and images for your items using [Digital Ocean](https://enj.in/digital-ocean) Cloud Services.
-This is not the only way to host your data, but should provide an easy, yet robust way for developers that are less familiar with web technologies to fully take advantage of item metadata.
+This is not a only way to host your data but should provide an easy, yet robust way for developers that are less familiar with web technologies to fully take advantage of item metadata.

 You can look at the full JSON schema for metadta over [here](./erc1155_metadata_json_schema.md).